Learning to Register Unbalanced Point Pairs: Method

 \section{Method}

 This section describes the proposed UPPNet, designed for registering unbalanced point cloud pairs.
-To handle scale and density imbalance, we introduce a hierarchical framework consisting of three levels of matching stages, submap matching~(\Sec{submap}), super point matching~(\Sec{superpoint}), and point matching~(\Sec{point}).
-The overview of the proposed pipeline is illustrated in ~\Fig{architecture}.
+To handle spatial and density imbalance, we introduce a hierarchical framework consisting of three levels of matching stages, submap matching~(\Sec{submap}), super point matching~(\Sec{superpoint}), and point matching~(\Sec{point}).
+The overview of the proposed pipeline is illustrated in ~\Fig{overview}.